Home Learn EPF vs PPF vs VPF: Which is the Difference?

 Tax Implications

 EPF, PPF, and VPF offer tax benefits, but the rules and tax treatment may differ.
-Understand the tax implications, including deductions for contributions and tax treatment of withdrawals, to assess the overall tax efficiency of each scheme.
+You can understand the tax implications, including deductions for contributions and tax treatment of withdrawals, to assess the overall tax efficiency of each scheme.

 What are the Benefits of Investing in EPF vs PPF vs VPF?